 While the oil production capacity of non-OPEC countries will rise by 4.5 million barrels per day, OPEC nations will build a capacity of another 1.4 million barrels per day of crude oil and natural gas.

-Defining the Right Strategy for Workflow Automation in Oil & Gas
+Defining the right strategy for Workflow Automation in oil and gas

 Today’s oil and gas industry has the opportunity to tackle the challenges by redefining its boundaries through digitalization.
 Workflow automation is a continuous process that amalgamates various technologies such as social, mobile, analytics, cloud (SMAC), and intelligence-driven automation, integrating with the human workforce to deliver outcomes across the entire business value chain.